SwingCosmic/easytier-discovery/README_EN.md

 Useful now: design discussion, prototype iteration, API review, cross-network / heterogeneous scenario feedback.
 Not ready for: production stability promises, backward compatibility, fixed SDK contracts.

----

-## Licensing

-Intended license: `AGPL-3.0-only`.
-See [LICENSE](./LICENSE).

-Rationale in short: network-facing middleware; prefer a **standard** license to discourage opaque incompatible forks of the middleware itself, without inventing custom “AGPL-like” terms.
-Focus is modifications to EasyTier Discovery when offered as a network service—not relicensing every independent business system that talks to it.
-README text is intent only; the license text controls.